Skip to main content

 }

-The application uses the Device SDK to connect to the Spotflow IoT Platform using the provided unique Device ID and the Provisioning Token.
+The application uses the Device SDK to connect to the Spotflow IoT Platform using the provided unique device ID and the provisioning token.
 Then, it acquires the usage of system resources using the sysinfo crate and sends this data to the Platform periodically.

 This tutorial uses cross to compile the application for the processor and operating system used in Teltonika RUTX routers.
-Create a new file called Cross.toml in the project folder spotflow_service with the following content (download):
+Create a new file called Cross.toml in the project folder custom_service with the following content (download):

 [target.armv7-unknown-linux-musleabihf]